Review of decisions and variations for small business grant rounds

 If you vary the approved activity without prior approval, you may be required to return the funding to DESBT.
 However, we understand that business requirements may need to adapt to the conditions and opportunities facing the business.
 If this is the case and you wish to change the scope of your grant-funded activity, send an email to the appropriate grant mailbox with the change of scope details and the revised quotes from your supplier and we will consider them on a case-by-case basis.

 All grant funds must be used in accordance with all conditions set out in the grant guidelines and particularly eligible activities.
 Your application may be subject to reassessment and may be denied.

-If you wish to discuss the variation process please phone the Small Business Hotline on 1300 654 687.
+To discuss the variation process, phone the Small Business Hotline on 1300 654 687.

 - Read the current small business grants schedule.

 - Last updated: 14 Sep 2023